0xTycoon/punk-blocks/README.md

 It reads some blocks from a source png file and breaks them down to 24x24 images.
 Each image is then saved as an optimized png, then the Solidity code is generated with the help of a sprite sheet data in a CSV format.

+### License

+MIT

+Note: The MIT license is for the source code only.
+Images registered through this contract retain their owner's rights, whatever they may be.
+This contract is a non-profit "library" project and intended to archive & preserve punk images, so that they can become widely accessible for decentralized apps, including marketplaces, wallets, galleries, derivative works, research, and other uses, as implied by fair-use or granted with permission from the copyright owner.

 # Demo